Ecolog International

-Ecolog International is a multinational company that uses technology and supply chain management to provide services for a variety of industries including energy, construction, facility management and the environment.
+of the world’s most remote and challenging locations.
+For over 25 years, the company has enabled clients to mobilize faster, reduce operational risk, streamline complex logistics, and remain focused on their operations.
 Ecolog is headquartered in Dubai, United Arab Emirates.
 With local presence in 5 continents, the company has presence in more than 50 countries and over 150 locations worldwide.

 History

 Ecolog International was founded in 1999 by Nazif Destani after discovering German soldiers conducting a NATO engagement for the KFOR mission lacked proper laundry services.
 The company started with laundry services for the German forces (Bundeswehr) and expanded into a wide variety of services to government, commercial entities and non-profit organizations.
 By 2005, the company established a headquarters in Dusseldorf, Germany, and reached €131 million in sales.
 In 2007, Destani stepped down from managing day-to-day operations of Ecolog but maintained oversight as the chairman of the company.
 Destani was succeeded as CEO by António Gonçalves, Paul Broekhuijesen, Adil Toubia in 2017, and, Ali Vezvaei mid 2019 and Andy Vargoczky early 2022.
 In 2024, Ecolog appointed Mel Brooks as CEO.

 Ecolog International is part of ND Group, a private equity and holding company established in 2008 and headquartered in the Netherlands.

 Its subsidiary ND Industrial Investments B.V. became the majority shareholder in German EV producer Next.e.GO Mobile SE in September 2020.
 In July 2022, Next.e.GO Mobile announced that it would go public in a SPAC deal with Athena Consumer Acquisition Athena SPACs vehicle that would value the company at $913 million.
 It was announced that the merged company would be listed on the New York Stock Exchange.